sihaysistema/factura_electronica_gt/README.md

 A hired service is required to connect to their API.

-For installation details, features and mor einformation please visit the [wiki](https://github.com/sihaysistema/factura_electronica_gt/wiki)
+For installation details, features and more information please visit the [wiki](https://github.com/sihaysistema/factura_electronica_gt/wiki)

 ## Features